-Tips It's a Ripoff
+Tips It's a Ripoff 🚞

-If you see ads or receive calls offering "guaranteed" loans, scholarships or grants, be careful.
-You may be charged a fee and receive nothing in return.

-If you're approached by someone offering a high rate of return on an investment or an investment "without risk," beware.
-You may be investing in a bogus venture!

-If you receive emails or letters from an unknown source claiming that you're the heir to a foreign estate, ignore them.
-You'll be asked to send money for fees but will receive nothing in return.

-If a caller or sales person uses high-pressure sales tactics to get an immediate decision, be careful.
-It's a gimmick for you to spend your money fast without researching the offer.

-If a charity can't provide you information about how the money will be spent or what percentage of your dollar goes to the cause, beware.

-Adapted from the Kentucky Attorney General's website
+- If you see ads or receive calls offering "guaranteed" loans, scholarships or grants, be careful.
+You may be charged a fee and receive nothing in return. - If you're approached by someone offering a high rate of return on an investment or an investment "without risk," beware.
+You may be investing in a bogus venture. - If you receive emails or letters from an unknown source claiming you have won money in a lottery you didn't enter or requesting money you didn't know you owed, it's a scam. - If a caller or sales person uses high-pressure sales tactics to get an immediate decision, be careful.
+It's a gimmick for you to spend your money fast without researching the offer. - If a charity can't provide you information about how the money will be spent or what percentage of your dollar goes to the cause, beware. - Adapted from the Kentucky Attorney General's website

-Tips for preventing identity loss:

-- Protect your PIN.
-Never write a PIN on a credit/debit card or on a slip of paper kept in your wallet or at your desk. - Watch out for "shoulder surfers."
-Use a free hand to shield the keypad when using an ATM. - Collect mail promptly.
-Ask the post office to put your mail on hold when you're away from home for more than a day or two. - Pay attention to your billing cycles.
-If bills or financial statements are late, contact the sender. - Keep your receipts.
+Pı revent Identity Loss: $\left( \right)$ Protect your PIN.
+Never write a PIN on a credit/debit card or on a slip of paper kept in your wallet or at your desk.
+BAN ĸ Watch out for "shoulder surfers."
+Use a free hand to shield the keypad when using an ATM.
+T Collect mail promptly.
+Ask the post office to put your mail on hold when you're away from home for more than a day or two.
+Pay attention to your billing cycles.
+If bills or financial statements are late, contact the sender.
+Keep your receipts.
 Ask for incorrect charge slips as well.
 Promptly compare receipts with account statements.
 Watch for unauthorized transactions.
+Cł ye sc

-Check your credit report at least once a year.
-Check it more frequently if you suspect someone has gained access to your account information.
+Check your credit report at least once a ear.
+Check it more frequently if you suspect someone has gained access to your account.